What's the Difference Between ADD and ADHD?

 • Combination of the two

-The subtype you fall under will ultimately determine whether you’re diagnosed with ADHD or ADD.
-While the term ADD is now-outdated, it’s often used to describe the primarily inattentive-type of ADHD.
+The subtype you fall under will determine whether you’re diagnosed with ADHD or ADD.
+While the term ADD is now outdated, it’s often used to describe the primarily inattentive type of ADHD.

-However, it can sometimes be difficult even for professionals to tell which type you are.
+However, it can be difficult for your healthcare provider to diagnose you with a specific type.
 As with all mental illnesses, ADHD affects everyone differently.
-While some people may experience severe symptoms, others will find they have mild or moderate symptoms.
+While some people may experience severe symptoms, others struggle with mild or moderate symptoms.

 Inattentive ADHD

-People who struggle with inattentive ADHD often have difficulty focusing, are very forgetful, and aren’t able to listen properly.
-In children, inattentive ADHD is sometimes observed as apathetic conduct and, in adults, it may be misdiagnosed for an anxiety disorder or mood disorder.
+If you have inattentive ADHD, you struggle with focus, forgetfulness, and listening properly.
+In children, inattentive ADHD is sometimes observed as apathetic conduct.
+In adults, it may be misdiagnosed as an anxiety disorder or mood disorder. ⁴

 Common symptoms for those who struggle with inattentive ADHD include: